Gutenberg vs Elementor — Which To Choose? Detailed Comparison

 The good thing about Gutenberg is that you don’t have to worry about writing any HTML code or CSS.
 It’s a simple block-based editor, allowing users to drag and drop blocks and customize them as they see fit.

-Because Gutenberg is the default editor in WordPress, it’s also complemented by an array of addons and extensions that further enhance its functionality.
-For instance, the Plus Blocks for Gutenberg allow you to add more functionality to the Gutenberg editor, offering a collection of more than 35 free blocks, special features, 15+ freemium blocks, and 30+ Pro blocks.
+For instance, The Plus Blocks for Gutenberg allow you to add more functionality to the Gutenberg editor, offering a collection of more than 35 free blocks, special features, 15+ freemium blocks, and 30+ Pro blocks.

 What is Elementor?

 Elementor is incredibly popular, powering millions of websites.
-It uses a fairly basic drag and drop interface, letting users create pages or posts without requiring any technical expertise.
+It uses a fairly basic drag-and-drop interface, letting users create pages or posts without requiring any technical expertise.

 However, Elementor doesn’t use the same interface as your basic WordPress website.
-In fact, you install Elementor as a standard plugin on your site first, and then start using it.
+In fact, you install Elementor as a standard plugin on your site first and then start using it.

-The reason why so many developers love Elementor is because it’s so flexible; you can customize its functionality using third-party addons too.
 For instance, The Plus Addons for Elementor add more widgets and features to Elementor, enhancing its design capabilities by a significant margin.

 The Difference Between a Block Editor and a Page Builder